Thom Brooks: Honours

 In 2009, Brooks was elected a Fellow of the Academy of Social Sciences (FAcSS).
 In 2010, he was elected a Fellow of the Royal Historical Society (FRHistS).
 In 2012, Brooks was elected a Fellow of the Royal Society of Arts (FRSA).
 In 2014, he was elected a Fellow of the Higher Education Academy (FHEA).
 In 2018, he became an Academic Bencher of the Honourable Society of Inner Temple.
+In 2021, he was elected member of the Academia Europaea.